BillJr99/Ursinus-CS374-Spring2021/_pages/Assignments/asmt-scripting.md

 ## Part 1: Creating an MD5 Dictionary
 Open your shell and execute the following command:

-`find . -type 'f' -exec md5sum {} \;`
+`find . -type 'f' -exec md5sum {} \; 2>/dev/null`

 This command searches for all files (per the `-type 'f'` clause) under your current working directory and recursively into all subdirectories.
 It also executes a command on each file: specifically, it computes an MD5 hash on the contents of each file.
-This hash changes if the contents of the file changes.
+The `2>/dev/null` causes all error messages (like file permissions failures) to be suppressed, so you'll only get meaningful output for the files that you can read.
+The computed MD5 hash changes if the contents of the file changes.
 The format of each line is:

 ```
 <md5 hash><space><space><file path>\n